MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab02_Implement_SAP_architecture_on_Azure_VMs_running_Linux.md

     SUBNET_ID=$(az network vnet subnet list --resource-group $RESOURCE_GROUP_NAME --vnet-name $VNET_NAME --query "[?name == '$SUBNET_NAME'].id" --output tsv)
     ```

-### Task 2: Deploy a Bicep template that provisions Azure virtual machines running Linux SUSE which will host a highly available SAP NetWeaver deployment
+### Task 2: Deploy a Bicep template that provisions Azure Virtual Machines running Linux SUSE which will host a highly available SAP NetWeaver deployment

 1. On the lab computer, in the Cloud Shell pane, run the following commands.
-This will create a shallow clone of the repository hosting the Bicep template, that you will use for deployment of a pair of Azure virtual machines that will host a highly available installation of SAP HANA.
+This will create a shallow clone of the repository hosting the Bicep template, that you will use for deployment of a pair of Azure Virtual Machines that will host a highly available installation of SAP HANA.
 It will also set the current directory to the location of that template and its parameter file:

     ```cli
     cd $HOME